Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length

 We proposed the \textbf{La}tency-\textbf{R}esponse \textbf{T}heory model (LaRT) for LLM evaluation in both static and active evaluation settings, with efficient SAEM estimation using spectral initialization.
 We justify our modeling choice via rigorous theoretical results in both identifiability and asymptotic distribution.
 In simulation studies, we confirm LaRT achieves better estimation accuracy and confidence interval coverage.
 In real-data application, we generate the responses and chain-of-thought (CoT) of LLMs in multiple popular datasets ourselves.
 Through comprehensive comparison in \textit{Predictive Power}, \textit{Item Efficiency}, \textit{Validity}, \textit{LLM Efficiency}, we find that LaRT has outstanding performance in all four dimensions.

+We make the assumption of prior independence for the latent traits in the current LaRT framework.
+To account for the prior dependence, we can extend LaRT using a multilevel modeling approach \citep{fox2005multilevel, fox2007multilevel}.
+For example, one can assign a shared hyperprior to the prior distributions of the latent traits $(\theta_i,\tau_i)$ based on the base model family (e.g. Llama or Qwen).
+We expect that similar identifiability guarantees and algorithms can be derived with a suitable specification of the prior distribution.

 This work opens up multiple directions for future research.
-First, LaRT may improve saturation resistance, which is a major concern for LLM evaluation \citep{liang2023holistic}.
-Due to the rapid development of LLMs, the most advanced models can solve most items in the benchmark dataset.
-If two LLMs solve exactly the same items correctly, IRT is unable to distinguish their latent ability.
-However, thanks to the additional information from the CoT length, LaRT is able to provide a more refined latent ability estimation, distinguishing LLMs even if they answer the same items correctly.
-While we only considered open-source small-to-medium size LLMs for evaluation, it will be a fruitful direction to explore LaRT's performance in saturated dataset in the future.

-Second, our algorithmic and theoretical results for LaRT extend naturally to multidimensional latent abilities.
+First, our algorithmic and theoretical results for LaRT extend naturally to multidimensional latent abilities.
 If the goal of LLM evaluation is to predict the response for future question items, extending $\ba$, $\btheta$, $\bvarphi$, $\btau$ from one dimension to multiple dimensions can help extract more information from the data. \citet{polo2024tinybenchmarks} applies Multidimensional Item Response Theory models to predict the responses of future question items.